I first started reading female personal finance blogs many years ago out of absolute necessity.

 3. Secure your social media handles.
 You’ll want to make sure that your social media handles match your domain, so grab those ASAP.

 4. Sign up for a hosting plan.
 If you’re starting your blog in WordPress (which I highly recommend), you’ll have to sign up for hosting.
 The provider that I recommend and personally use is SiteGround.
-I’ve never had an issue with them and they have amazing customer service!
-Plus their plans start at only $3.95 per month!
+I’ve never had an issue with them and they have amazing customer service.
+Plus their plans start at just a few dollars per month.

 Reading personal finance blogs has hands-down been one of my favorite ways to learn as much as possible about finance.